top of page

 More than RM100 million

-More than RM50 million and up to RM100 million
+More than RM25 million and up to RM100 million

 1 January 2025

-More than RM25 million and up to RM50 million
+More than RM5 million and up to RM25 million

 1 January 2026

-All information contained herein is summarised based on the information provided in the Malaysian IRB's website updated on 31 July 2023 and it is intended to provide a general overview of the subject matter and should not be regarded as a basis for tax advise for specific circumstances or as a a basis for formulating business decisions.
+All the information contained herein is summarised based on the information provided on the Malaysian IRB's website and FAQs updated on 5 June 2025 and 9 July 2025 respectively, and it is intended to provide a general overview of the subject matter.
+It should not be regarded as a basis for tax advice for specific circumstances or for formulating business decisions.
 No responsibility for loss to any person acting or refraining from acting as a result of any material in this publication can be accepted by GSK & Associates.
-Readers should not act on the basis of this publication without seeking professional advice.
+Readers should not act based on this publication without seeking professional advice.

-Should you require further clarification, please do not hesitate to contact our Partner Mr Gunalan Appalasamy at 03-2705 6630 or email to gunalan@gskassociates.net or Managers whom you are accustomed to dealing with.
+Should you require further clarification, please do not hesitate to contact our Partner, Mr Gunalan Appalasamy, at 03-2705 6630 or by email at gunalan@gskassociates.net or the Managers whom you are accustomed to dealing with.

 bottom of page